ROODAY/Genetic-Programming/README.md

-# Genetic-Programming
+# Genetic Programming
-genes and stuff

-adding some cool stuff
+Repository of Genetic Programming examples and projects for MakeBU.